 The city is covered with public art, which makes downtown Grand Junction pop with color and creativity year round.

 Of all the towns on this list, I know Greeley the best.
 I’ve covered festivals in town and we usually attend one or two of their Friday Fest events during the summer months.
+It’s located just 20 minutes east of where I live.

 Greeley is the only town in Colorado with an open container liquor policy in downtown during Friday Fest.
 Its Puritan founders are likely turning over in their graves, but I believe Greeley’s “Go Cup” service is one of the most progressive policies in the state.